imFarooq07/portfolio-projects/Booking-Engine/PROPERTY_TRANSLATION_SETTINGS_GUIDE.md

 ### Step 2: Login Process
 - When a user logs in, the system:
-  1. Gets the user's `PropertyId` from their account
+  1. Executes `SP_Admin_Core` stored procedure with `LEFT JOIN` to `Accommodations` table
-  2. Queries the `Accommodations` table to get `AutoTranslateEnabled` and `EnableForProperty` values
+  2. The query returns user data along with `AutoTranslateEnabled` and `EnableForProperty` from `Accommodations` table
+  3. User object is populated with all values (UserId, PropertyId, LanguageId, AutoTranslateEnabled, EnableForProperty, etc.)
-  3. Adds these values to the user's authentication claims
+  4. All values are added to authentication claims (same way as PropertyId, UserId, etc.)
-  4. Claims are available throughout the user's session
+  5. Claims are available throughout the user's session

+**Important**: No separate query is needed!
+Translation settings are fetched in the same login query, just like other user properties.

 ### Step 3: Using the Settings
 - During property creation/update: